Azure/azure-powershell/src/ResourceManager/EventGrid/Commands.EventGrid/help/Get-AzureRmEventGridSubscription.md

 PS C:\> Get-AzureRmEventGridSubscription -EventSubscriptionName EventSubscription1
 ```

-Gets the details of event subscription \`EventSubscription1\` created for the default Azure subscription.
+Gets the details of event subscription \`EventSubscription1\` created for the currently selected Azure subscription.

 ### Example 6
 ```
 PS C:\> Get-AzureRmEventGridSubscription -ResourceGroupName MyResourceGroupName
 ```

-Gets the list of all global event subscriptions created under resource group \`MyResourceGroupName\`.
+Gets the list of all global event subscriptions created under the resource group \`MyResourceGroupName\`.

 ### Example 7
 ```
 PS C:\> Get-AzureRmEventGridSubscription
 ```

-Gets the list of all global event subscriptions created under the default Azure subscription.
+Gets the list of all global event subscriptions created under the currently selected Azure subscription.

 ### Example 8
 ```